What can nurses claim on taxes?

 #2 – Keep detailed records of your expenses throughout the year

-Save the receipts – The Australian Taxation Office (ATO) Receipts App is super handy.
-You can click pictures of your receipts, keep records of your expenses and upload the records.
+Save the receipts – The Australian Taxation Office (ATO) Receipts App is super handy for this.
+You can take a picture of your receipt, upload it and record the expense in a few clicks.

-You can also show the receipts to your tax agent and they can guide you with what can be claimed and what cannot.
+You can also save a hard copy of the receipt for your tax agent and they can guide you with what can be claimed and what cannot.

 What is a Tax Deduction and How to Reduce Taxable Income